Associate Degree in Theological Studies

 INTERNATIONAL APPLICANTSOverseas applicants will have their entry qualifications assessed in accordance with the Admission to Higher Education Undergraduate Courses Policy as well as the International Students Policy

-ENGLISH LANGUAGE REQUIREMENTSApplicants whose first language is not English may be required to demonstrate proficiency in English, as stated in the Admission to Higher Education Undergraduate Courses Policy
+ENGLISH LANGUAGE REQUIREMENTSApplicants may be required to demonstrate proficiency in English as stated in the Admission to Higher Education Undergraduate Courses Policy

 Course duration: Two years full-time (or part-time equivalent)